 - Clean and tidy – you don’t want to worry whether it’s safe to touch things

 - Quality, functioning equipment – watch out for loose fixings and frayed cables

-You’ll also get to check out the music selection and gym etiquette of other users, both things that put gym users off going.
+You’ll also get to check out the temperature, music selection and gym etiquette of other users, all things that put gym users off going.

-Sometimes your best option is not on your doorstep.
-It might be on your route to work, or even at your work gym; it might be online; it might require you to detour or make a special effort.
+Sometimes your best gym option is not on your doorstep.
+It might be on your route to work, or even at your work gym; it might require you to detour or make a special effort.
 But you know what?
 It’ll be worth it if you get the results you want in the time frame your personal trainer says is realistic.

-Other than location, you should check opening hours, cancellation policy, changing & showering facilities and parking.
+Other than location, you should check opening hours (one of the great things about online personal training is that you can train whenever you want, not just when you can get an appointment), cancellation policy, changing & showering facilities and parking.
 Basically you need a facility which ticks as many of your boxes as possible to make it near impossible that you’ll not go!

 Most of us operate within a budget and personal training is really a case of you get what you pay for.
 You’ve already made the decision to work on your health and fitness – now it’s time to follow through and pay for the expertise you’re looking for.
 If you choose well and your personal trainer delivers, it’ll be worth the money.
 If you put the effort in and don’t get the results you’re expecting, then take your money elsewhere.

 Most of Thrive’s clients are from personal recommendations.
 That’s great as it means people are pleased with the way we do things.
-Ask your friends who they use, but also check what their goals are.
-If you’re looking for something different, recommendations may be less valuable.
+We’d love you to talk to us, but you should also ask your friends who they use (if their goals are similar to yours).
+If you’re looking for something different, personal recommendations become less important.

-The best way to find out is to book a free consultation and meet the person face to face in the gym and at a time which suits you.
+The best way to find out if a personal trainer is for you is to book a free consultation and meet the person online or face-to-face.
 Whilst you’re not looking for a new friend, personalities matter and you both have to want to work together.